mgsloan/8760-hours-template/snapshot-template.md

 ## Adventure & Creativity

-### Am I experiencing what Iw ant to experience in life?
+### Am I experiencing what I want to experience in life?

 ### What fun things have I done lately?
 In general?